Dunttus/AI-Project/install/README.md

 ```
 nano config.py
 ```
-Change TRAINING_DATA = "datasets/training_dataset/train_access.log" to mach your new log file. \
+Change TRAINING_DATA = "datasets/training_dataset/train_access.log" to match your new log file. \
 We will also change MONITORED_LOG = "/var/log/access.log" to target monitoring in apache2 logs folder access.log we will use this after training the model. \
-Picture of old config.py and new config.py below.
+Picture of old config.py and new config.py below. \
-\
 ![Log formats](./img/install_pic_2.png)
 \
-A) /var/log/apache2/other_vhosts_access.log – These logs are used for virtual host page.
+A) TRAINING_DATA is used to train model. \
-B) /var/log/apache2/access.log – These are for Apache2 default page logs.
+B) MONITORED_LOG is to monitor incoming Apache2 logs. \
-\
-Then run we /AI-Project/train.py with Python3 to train the model.
+Then we run /AI-Project/train.py with Python3 to train the model.
 ```
 python3 ./train.py
 ```
 ### Local: Using trained model
-After model is trainded we can start monitoring access.log by running /AI-Project/main.py with Python3.
+After model is trained we can start monitoring access.log by running /AI-Project/main.py with Python3.
 ```
 python3 ./main.py
 ```